-Other events from the recent past include the world premieres of his orchestration for publisher E.B.
+In 2011, Hause visited East Carolina University to perform his Concerto for Electric Guitar and Band.
+His Tango Variations for band by the University of North Texas Wind Symphony under Eugene Corporon on the UNT Gia label (also avalable on iTunes and Amazon mp3). the world premieres of his orchestration for publisher E.B.
 Marks of Cecilia Valdés (Cuban zarzuela by Gonzalo Roig) at the Granada International Music Festival in July, 2010; Tango Variations, by the University of Michigan Symphony Band under the direction of Michael Haithcock; Night Voyages by Well-Tempered Keyboards in Tyler, Texas on March 1, and of Passage, and an NEA-commissioned work for two vocalists and Chamber Orchestra by the Dogs of Desire based on Henry Hudson's last days set adrift by mutineers (March 6, 2009 in Albany, NY).
 His breakneck arrangement of Omgyjya Switch 7 by Aphex Twin was premiered at the 2005 Lincoln Center Festival (7/24/05) and released on the CD,"Acoustica" (Cantaloupe), which reached #24 on the Billboard Classical Crossover chart.
-(See press) It continues to be a hit of the AWS setlist, and has been featured at the Barbican in London (UK), Musikfest Bremen (Germany), and NYC's Ecstatic and SONiC Music Festivals among others.
-Hause's followup arrangement of Poème Électronique was premiered at Miller Theater in 2007, and has since been performed in Denver, Seattle, and Krakow, Poland among other places.
+(See press) It continues to be a hit of the AWS setlist, and has been featured at the Barbican in London (UK), Musikfest Bremen (Germany), Sacrum Profanum Festival in Krakow, Poland, and NYC's Ecstatic and SONiC Music Festivals among others.
+Hause's followup arrangement of Poème Électronique was premiered at Miller Theater in 2007, and has since been performed in Denver, Seattle, Missouri, and The Met Museum in New York City, among other places.
 Additionally, on behalf of E.B.
 Marks Music Company he has completed a performing orchestral edition of another great Cuban zarzuela, Maria la O by Ernetso Lecuona.

 He has received recognition and praise for his opera trilogy, "The Defenestration Trilogy" based on the mysterious deaths of lesser known 1950's American personages.
 He conducted nine performances of his second chamber opera, Nightingale: The Last Days of James Forrestal at the Present Company Theatorium (NYC) in Spring of 2002.
 Opera News deemed the work "fresh and dramatic," and The Village Voice called it "powerful and haunting."
 The final work, Man: Biology of a Fall is based on the last days of biochemist Frank Olson and was premiered in October of 2007 in Brooklyn, NY.
 Both operas may be viewed in their entirety on YouTube.